TerranceN/RectDecomp/Readme.md

 This also includes a model viewer.
 It's currently configured to be at the right distance from the origin to view the monkey.obj file in the assets folder.
 I will make this more dynamic if needed.

-M -> toggle view modes (currently just the model and voxels)
+`M` -> toggle view modes (currently just the model and voxels)

+`click and drag` -> rotate the camera

 Command line switches
 ---------------------

 There are currently two command line switches:

---view - optinally takes an argument that's either 'model', or 'voxels' for the viewer's default view --voxelSize - takes a float parameter that's the voxels size used to voxelize the model
+`--view` - optinally takes an argument that's either 'model', or 'voxels' for the viewer's default view

+`--voxelSize` - takes a float parameter that's the voxels size used to voxelize the model

 Example:
 ```bash